Hizoul/percy-isomorphic-template/README.md

 This is a stripped down version of the [official isomorphic percy example](https://github.com/chinedufn/percy/tree/master/examples/isomorphic).
 Linux bash scripts were converted to `cargo-make` shell commands so that they are [runnable across platforms](https://sagiegurari.github.io/cargo-make/#usage-task-command-script-task-exampleshell2batch).
 Furthermore a `prerender` script has been added so that client only applications can be prerendered with data for faster load times and search indexability and the `server`-crate becomes optional.
+Also a [TODO](https://github.com/chinedufn/percy/blob/e41857e0d002ade865a4c0b9f1c052f75dc06d0b/examples/isomorphic/client/src/lib.rs#L49) item in the example for pure Rust rerendering has been fixed which also reduces the amount of JS code in the `index.html`.

 # Getting Started
 ```bash